 Doing things the traditional way can come back to bite you, especially when it comes to security.
 Traditionally, access to company data has been controlled by a company's network, internally or on-site, and IT manages what devices and applications have that access.

-But today, with the increasing abundance of mobile applications and enterprise solutions moving to the cloud, companies are losing that control, resulting in an increased risk of a compromised device or data leak.
+But today, with the increasing abundance of mobile applications and enterprise solutions moving to the cloud, companies are losing that control, resulting in an increased risk of a compromised devices or data leak.

 They needed a solution that would allow them to manage all company-owned and personal devices (both iOS and Android) that access company data, along with the types of information that could be accessed and protection levels.
 The company wanted to find a way to meet their employees’ needs, stay compliant with industry regulations, and keep their data safe.
-Lean about the journey this client took to get there.
+Uncover the journey this client took to get there.

 An Ohio-based utility company already had a mobile device management (MDM) program in place through a third-party vendor, but the additional cost and lacking functionality left them looking for a different way forward.
 After careful consideration of different mobile device management solutions, they were ready to move forward with Intune, a Microsoft Enterprise Mobility Suite (EMS) product included in their existing subscription.